Tech-Nomadic-X/Tech-Nomadic-X/Readme.md

 Building innovative machine learning models for social good and advancing my programming skills.

 I’m not only an AI enthusiast but also a problem-solver on platforms like LeetCode and Code360, blending coding
-# 👋 Hi, I'm Your Name!
+# 👋 Hi, I'm Bhooma Anand!!

 ## 🚀 About Me
 - 🎓 AI Student | CSE - AI B.Tech